w3c/baggage/baggage/HTTP_HEADER_FORMAT_RATIONALE.md

 field name.
 That could reduce the size of the data, particularly in http/2, where header compression can apply.

-Generally speaking, a `Correlation-Context` header may be split into multiple headers, and compression may be at the same ballpark as repeating values are converted into a single value in HPAC's dynamic collection.
+Generally speaking, a `Baggage` header may be split into multiple headers, and compression may be at the same ballpark as repeating values are converted into a single value in HPAC's dynamic collection.
 That said, there was no profiling made to make this decision.